GVDSzar/genesis/xar_hub_2_upgrade.md

 # Xar Hub 2 Upgrade

-## Upgrade Procedure for non validators
+## Upgrade Procedure for Non Validators

 Non validators can simply stop their node, upgrade their `xard` to the branch _hub_2_invariants_, rebuild the client, and then wait for the updated genesis_hub_2.json to be released after block height **750,000**